-- 2 cups of canned organic chickpeas (garbanzo beans), rinsed and drained
+- 2 cups of organic chickpeas (garbanzo beans), cooked/softened

 - 1/3 cup of tahini

 - 1/4 cup of lemon juice

 - 2 garlic cloves, crushed or minced